PHP Blog Guide

 How Does Day Treatment (PHP) Actually Work?

-A typical PHP day often includes:
+A typical PHP day may include:

 • Individual therapy sessions

-• Mental health support and education
+• Mental health education

 • Trauma-informed therapy approaches

-• Psychiatric check-ins (as clinically appropriate)
+• Psychiatric support, when clinically appropriate

-Why this matters:
+Why this structure helps

 PHP provides real structure and safety without fully removing someone from daily life.

-PHP vs IOP at a glance:
+PHP vs IOP

 Who Is Day Treatment (PHP) Actually For?